thiippal/running-courses-at-csc/README.md

 This section explains how to create custom [Docker](https://www.docker.com/) images for the CSC Notebooks platform.
 Note that these instructions assume that you are familiar with using CSC Pouta cloud service.
 The instructions for using Pouta are available [here](https://research.csc.fi/pouta-user-guide).

+### 1. Create a new project on the Rahti platform

+Log in on the [Rahti platform web interface](https://rahti.csc.fi:8443/) using a web browser.
+Choose **CSC account** and enter your credentials.

-### 1. Install Docker and OpenShift Command Line Interface
+### 2. Install Docker and OpenShift Command Line Interface

+Login on your Pouta server.

 - [ ] [Install Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) on your Pouta server